BugSplat-Git/bugsplat-docs/education/faq/common-end-user-questions/is-bugsplat-a-trojan.md

 Software companies that use BugSplat are hoping that knowledge of software crashes will help them improve their applications.

 Today, BugSplat is used by many companies large and small to fix bugs in all kinds of software and video games.
-You can learn more about how BugSplat specifically helps companies fix bugs on our [Features](http://localhost:3000/features/) page.
+You can learn more about how BugSplat specifically helps companies fix bugs on our [Crash Reporting](https://www.bugsplat.com/crash-reporting/) page.

 ## Why did I get a BugSplat? <a id="why_did_i_get_bugsplat"></a>